Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 ### **Testing**

-Testing for all browsers was carried out throughout the development process through Devtools and also casting and inspecting to my own browsers.\
+Testing the responsiveness for all browsers was carried out throughout the development process using Devtools and also casting and inspecting on my own devices to hand.
-All HTML code was run through the [W3C Markup Validator](https://validator.w3.org/) and all CSS code was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).On my final test of all the code no errors were shown.\
-All CSS code was put though [Autoprefixer](https://autoprefixer.github.io/) adding -webkit- and -ms- throughout.

-footer middle of page - credit: https://stackoverflow.com/a/45762747\
+#### **_Testing against user stories_**

+**_“I need the contact information to be at hand for when I need to get in touch.”_**\
+The phone link on the contact page works on all browsers.
+The contact form and address details is also available.

+**_“I want to feel and be a part of the centres community via social media platforms.”_**\
+All social link icon in the footer were tested to confirm they redirect to the appropriate social media sites in a seperate browser tab.

+**_"I want to visit the site and be able to book classes/therapies using my mobile phone for when I'm on the go._**\
-contact form kept sitting on the left on tab
+The contact form is available on mobile devices and the phone number link.

-images taken too long to display - fixed - compressed images

----

-### **Barriers and how overcame**
+**_“I need to know opening times and class timetables so I can work it into my busy lifestyle.”_**\
+Responsive class timetables are working on all browsers.

+**_"I want to be able to navigate through the site easily getting and efficiently."_**\
+The logo was tested to confirm it links to the homepage, index.html.\
+All the navbar list items on all browsers were tested on all of the pages to confirm they link to the correct pages.
+The navbar menu button was tested also to confirm it works on mobile and tablet devices.

+#### **_Barriers and Solutions._**

+The footer displayed in the middle of the pages where there was not enough content to keep it pushed down.
+This was solved by using flex ["that does not assume fixed heights or changing position of elements"](https://stackoverflow.com/a/45762747).

+During testing the responsiveness on the contact page, the transition from the desktop to a tablet was making the contact form display wide across the whole screen.
+The random stretch of the form displayed terribly.
+The problem was solved by adding a media query to the CSS for medium sized browsers with margin declaration.

+On the desktop browser all the images on the site were taking very long to download or were not showing at all on the page just the 'alt' message of the picture.
+CI mentor sent the link to the [image compressor](https://compressjpeg.com/) and explained that the pictures were too large resulting in the long loading time.
+After compressing the images they download fine now when testing on all browsers.

 On the first test of my HTML code through the [W3C Markup Validator](https://validator.w3.org/) only one error was shown on all of the pages.
 The error was on the contact page within the <form> element.
 It would not accept 'label for="name"' as an id of name was not below within the input element. id="name" was added and the error was corrected.

+All HTML code was run through the [W3C Markup Validator](https://validator.w3.org/) and all CSS code was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).On my final test of all the code no errors were shown.\
 The error for CSS was 'float:center;' which is invalid and therefore removed without any disruption to the site.

+All CSS code was put though [Autoprefixer](https://autoprefixer.github.io/) adding -webkit- and -ms- throughout.

 ---